brianpatman/conference-notes/2024-8-19-css-and-accessibility.md

 So, basically, use the Popover API as a helper, but use JavaScript to further make sure that it is fully accessible.
 Also close navigation when keyboard navigation moves outside of it.

+> Author Note on CSS Tricks Article (https://css-tricks.com/the-other-c-in-css/)
+>
+> Sara says in a comment that the SC 2.4.11 is actually not violated in the example
+> she mentioned because auto popovers are dismissable via the Escape key, which
+> SC 2.4.11 carves out as an exemption.
+>
+> However, this is a violation of the AAA criterion SC 2.4.12 Focus Not
+> Obscured (Enhanced).
+However, generally, she says, making sure focusable elements
+> are visible is important for usability.

 ## Changes of Context

 With more powerful CSS features available today, you can code a lot more in just basic CSS that responds to user interaction.
 Especially with the :has() selector.
 While some things are used in appropriate contexts, they can be problematic in other contexts.